danielmatama/matama-s-portfolio/README.md

 **[Matama's portfolio]**

-  The core goal of my project is to quickly and seamlessly display my projects, skills and abilities to potential employers.
+  The core goal of this project is to quickly and seamlessly display my projects, skills and abilities to potential employers.

    I learned how to use Bootstrap for styling.
 I have learned new HTML 5 elements and their implementation I have learned to use Sass and Scss What challenge did you run into while developing this project.